AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cron-tab.md

 ![Cron database call](../../assets/tools/observation-for-adobe-commerce/cron-tab-4.jpg)

-This frame looks at the number of crons calling to the database across a selected timeframe.
+The **[!UICONTROL Cron database call]** frame looks at the number of crons calling to the database across a selected timeframe.

 ## [!UICONTROL Cron schedule table locks]